fenil1307/Arxiv_paper_Finder/README.md

 - 🔎 **Keyword-based Search** across arXiv categories
 - 🎯 **Filter by Category**, Date, Relevance, or Author
 - 📄 **View Abstracts** and Metadata with clean formatting
-- 💡 **AI-Powered Summarization** *(optional)* to understand papers faster
+- 💡 **AI-Powered Summarization** to understand papers faster
 - 📥 **Download PDFs** directly from arXiv
-- 🧠 Optionally integrate with LLMs to generate summaries or Q&A from papers

 ---

 ## 🛠️ Tech Stack

 - **Python** 🐍
-- `arxiv` Python API for fetching paper metadata
+- `arxiv` Python version for fetching paper metadata
 - **Streamlit** or **Flask** (for web UI)
 - **OpenAI / Gemini / Local LLMs** (for summarization, optional)
 - `requests`, `beautifulsoup4` for scraping (if used)